patelneel88/neelpatel/_pages/about.md

   - /about.html
 ---

 Hey, I am Neel, a third year CS PhD student in the [USC Theory Group](https://viterbi-web.usc.edu/~cstheory/), where I am very fortunate to be advised by [Shaddin Dughmi](http://viterbi-web.usc.edu/~shaddin/) and [David Kempe](http://david-kempe.com).
-I am broadly interested in Combinatorial Optimization in the presence of Uncertainty or Incentives, Algorithmic Contract Theory, and Dynamic Graph Algorithms.
-I am also passionate about Ethics in AI/ML.
+I am broadly interested in Combinatorial Optimization in the presence of Uncertainty or Incentives and Algorithmic Contract Theory.
+Recently, I have been exploring problems in Dynamic Algorithms with [Gramoz Goranci](https://sites.google.com/view/ggoranci/).
+I am also interested in designing AI/ML algorithms with consideration of ethical aspects.

 Before starting my Ph.D., I spent wonderful one and a half years at the National University of Singapore as a Research Assistant working with [Yair Zick](https://people.cs.umass.edu/~yzick/) and [Reza Shokri](https://www.comp.nus.edu.sg/~reza/).
 Before that, I completed my B.Stat at Indian Statistical Institute, Kolkata.